CloverLeafBG/HP-EliteDesk-800-G3-Mini-OC-Hackintosh/README.md

 ## Credits

-Big thanks for the hardwork of deeveedee and all insanelymac community.
+Big thanks for the hardwork of all insanelymac community.